 This course focuses on simple movement, biomechanical, physiological, psychological, functional anatomy and motor leaning concepts.
 Students will build their understanding the relationship between skill, movement production and fitness.
 Assessment of student's own and others' movement competency and identifying areas for improvement will also be a focus.
-Students will continue to build their knowledge of training principles, nutrition and goal setting concepts will be built upon, to enhance students own and others' performance in physical activity.
+Students will continue to build their knowledge of training principles, nutrition and goal setting concepts, to enhance students own and others' performance in physical activity.